- Dr. H. Ronald Hulnick - President, University of Santa Monica, and co-author of Loyalty To Your Soul: The Heart of Spiritual Psychology.

 - L.A.
 Light — San Diego, CA

-The Christ is NOT a Person can also be purchased at other on-line retailers worldwide
+The Christ is NOT a Person can also be purchased at on-line and in-store retailers worldwide

 More Book Reviews